Isayso/VideoLinkSafe/README.md

 # Video Link Safe

-Youtube changed something, so not working for Youtube links any more.

 0.6.3
 Youtube channel link can be imported as playlist with hotkey and D&D. (link must have an ID in link like UC....)